codebreak/policies/thoughtworks_code_of_conduct.md

 ## 1. Purpose

-A primary goal of ThoughtWorks San Francisco events is to be is to be inclusive to a diverse group of people from all walks of life.
+A primary goal of ThoughtWorks San Francisco events is to be inclusive to a diverse group of people from all walks of life.
 Therefore, we are dedicated to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, age, disability, physical appearance, body size, ethnicity, socioeconomic status and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our events, as well as the consequences for unacceptable behavior.